Azure/data-api-builder/docs/graphql.md

 ## Queries

-Each entity has support the following actions:
+Each entity has support for the following actions:

 - [Pagination](#pagination)
 - [Query by Primary key](#query-by-primary-key)